girishji/bufline.vim/README.md

 ### Vim

-Global function `g:BuflineGetstr()` returns the string containing buffer names with appropriate ellipsis and highlighting.
-You have to include this in `statusline` variable.
-It takes optional `maxwidth` argument which specifies string length.
+Global function `g:BuflineGetstr()` returns the string containing buffer names and appropriate overflow indicators with highlighting.
+You have to include this in Vim's `statusline` variable.
+It takes optional `maxwidth` argument which specifies the length of returned string.
 If buffer list exceeds `maxwidth` then overflow is indicated by `<` on the left and/or `>` on the right.

 Here is an example how you might use this.
 Configuration is in vim9script but